 Zillah

-The town of Zillah is home to quirky sights, 20-plus wineries, farm stands, and plenty of dining options.
-One interesting attraction is the Teapot Dome Historical Site, which was built to commemorate an oil reserve debacle that started during the administration of President Warren Harding.
+Zillah is home to wineries, quirky sights, farm stands, and dining options.
+One interesting attraction is the Teapot Dome service station, which was built to commemorate an oil reserve debacle that started during the administration of President Warren Harding.
+The site was added to the National Historic Register in 1985.
+Also of note is the Rattlesnake Hills AVA, which is centered around Zillah.
+Its ridgetop vineyards specialize in cabernet sauvignon, malbec, merlot, Syrah, chardonnay, and Riesling.